satellite-image-deep-learning/techniques/README.md

 * [hyperdimensionalCD](https://github.com/sudipansaha/hyperdimensionalCD) -> code for 2021 [paper](https://ieeexplore.ieee.org/abstract/document/9582825): Change Detection in Hyperdimensional Images Using Untrained Models

 ## Time-series
-More general than change detection, time series observations can be used for applications including improving the accuracy of crop classification, or predicting future patterns
+More general than change detection, time series observations can be used for applications including improving the accuracy of crop classification, or predicting future patterns & events.
+Crop yield is very typically application and has its own section below
 * [CropDetectionDL](https://github.com/karimmamer/CropDetectionDL) -> using GRU-net, First place solution for Crop Detection from Satellite Imagery competition organized by CV4A workshop at ICLR 2020
 * [LANDSAT Time Series Analysis for Multi-temporal Land Cover Classification using Random Forest](https://github.com/agr-ayush/Landsat-Time-Series-Analysis-for-Multi-Temporal-Land-Cover-Classification)
 * [temporalCNN](https://github.com/charlotte-pel/temporalCNN) -> Temporal Convolutional Neural Network for the Classification of Satellite Image Time Series